mendesbayout/RestAPI/README.md

 The Challenge was basically; as an admin(Cheff), CRUD receips.
 As an user, request for receips filtering by level of complexity or time consumed, and any other field.
 Well, as the position is for backend and I have few time; please make sure your user reads the documentation because his frontend is the Swagger itself, and the information he requests, will be in returned in JSON.

- 1. Make sure python is installed (included env paths)
+:one:Make sure python is installed (included env paths)

- 2. Initialize a new virtual environment: py -m venv env
+2️⃣:Initialize a new virtual environment: py -m venv env

- 3. Activate your virtual env: source venv/bin/activate(Activate1)
+3️⃣:Activate your virtual env: source venv/bin/activate(Activate1)

- 4. Intall dependencies: pip install -r requirements.txt
+4️⃣:Intall dependencies: pip install -r requirements.txt

- 5. Install postgres13, create a DB and replace the configurations in Django settings.
+5️⃣:Install postgres13, create a DB and replace the configurations in Django settings. https://www.postgresql.org/

- 6. Go to project main directory.
+6️⃣:Go to project main directory.

- 7. Apply migrations: py manage.py migrate
+7️⃣:Apply migrations: py manage.py migrate

- 8. Create superuser : py3 manage.py createsuperuser
+8️⃣: Create superuser : py3 manage.py createsuperuser

- 9. Start the local server: py manage.py runserver
+9️⃣:Start the local server: py manage.py runserver